bitst0rm-pub/Formatter/README.md

 **Plugins that work with Formatter:**

 Note: This list does not contain the complete languages that each plugin does support.
-For example, Pretty Diff supports 45 languages, that would blow up the frame of the list here.
+For example, Pretty Diff supports 45 languages, that would blow up the frame of the list here.<br/>
+`build-in` plugins are integrated plugins that do not need to install by end-users.

 | Languages | Beautify | Minify | Requirements | cfg-Online |
 | ------ | :------: | :------: | :------: | :------: |